SimonCropp/Polyfill/readme.md

 ### Consuming in an app

-If Polyfill is being consumed in a solution that produce an app, then it is recommended to use the Polyfill nuget only in the root "app project" and enable `PolyPublic`.
+If Polyfill is being consumed in a solution that produces an app, then it is recommended to use the Polyfill nuget only in the root "app project" and enable `PolyPublic`.

 ```xml
 <Project Sdk="Microsoft.NET.Sdk">